christophebedard/ros2-message-flow-analysis/README.md

 ### Overhead

-In this overhead experiment, we evaluate the end-to-end latency for a typical system when tracing is enabled and when it is disabled.
+In this experiment, we evaluate the end-to-end latency for a typical system when tracing is disabled and when it is enabled.
+The end-to-end latency difference is the overhead.

 1. For each of the 2 systems
     1. Workspace with tracing